-- Call University Police (570) 941-7777 or 9-1-1. - Provide as much information as possible about the injury and victim. - University Police will alert medical responders. - If trained in First Aid/CPR/AED, act within your expertise. - Remain calm and stay with the person. - Do not crowd.
+- Call University Police at (570) 941-7777 from a cell phone or by dialing 7777 from a campus telephone or 911. - Provide as much information as possible about the injury and victim. - University Police will alert medical responders. - If trained in First Aid/CPR/AED, act within your expertise. - Remain calm and stay with the person. - Do not crowd.

-J. NON-LIFE THREATENING INJURIES
+J. NON-LIFE-THREATENING INJURIES

-- Call University Police or 9-1-1 when any medical assistance is necessary. - Employees must report all work-related injuries to their immediate supervisor and Human Resources. - Students or visitors must report all injuries to University Police.
+- Call University Police or 911 when any medical assistance is necessary. - Employees must report all work-related injuries to their immediate supervisor and Human Resources. - Students or visitors must report all injuries to University Police.